Humidifier Costs, Care, Maintenance, Problems and Trouble-Shooting

 Check the warranty

-Another reason regular maintenance is important is because issues caused by external factors like limescale are not normally covered by a humidifier warranty.
-Like most warranties, only faults or defects with the appliance itself are covered, which normally excludes issues caused by external factors or by the user (whether by mistake or not).
+Another reason regular maintenance is important is because issues caused by external factors like limescale are not normally covered by warranties.
+Like most warranties, only faults or defects with the appliance itself are covered, which normally excludes issues caused by external factors or by the user (whether by accident or not).

 Also note the length of a warranty gives you a good hint to the quality and expected lifetime of any appliance.
 12 months is standard for higher quality or more expensive appliances likely to last for many years.
-You might get 2 or 3 years with something like a new car.
+You might get 2 or 3 year warranties with something like a brand new car.
 Cheaper appliances tend to either not have a warranty, or to be limited to a 3 or 6 month warranty.
-In New Zealand the Consumer Guarantees Act may apply, but even then there can be a few limitations.
+In New Zealand the Consumer Guarantees Act usually applies also, although there can be a few limitations such as faults caused by a lack of care.

 Phew!
 That covered a lot.
 Overall what I've learned is yes, humidifiers can be high maintenance, but maintenance is easy, and the good news is across all the various brands and types of humidifiers I've owned, humidifiers don't tend to have issues provided you keep up with a regular clean, and remember to replace the wick or filter on the regular.
 Happy growing :)